pivotal/blog/README.md

 ## Publishing to Production

 It's all about PRs.
-Submit your post as a pull-request, gather feedback, iterate, etc.
+Submit your post as a pull-request, ping `@pivotal/pivotal-engineering-directors` and anyone else you like, gather feedback, iterate, etc.

 Once the PR's ready, the engineering directors can then publish via `./bin/publish prod`.